rmsk2/mobilenotifier/readme.md

 This software assumes that there is an IFTTT webhook for each recipient of type `IFTTT` which can be called via the following URL `https://maker.ifttt.com/trigger/{address}/with/key/{IFTTT_API_KEY}`.

-The address book is persisted in the database and can be managed through the backend's REST calls.
-Alternatively the contents of the address book can be changed through the envirnment variable
+The address book is persisted in the database and can be managed through mobilenotifier's web UI.
+Alternatively the contents of the address book can be changed through the environment variable
 `MN_ADDR_BOOK`.
 If it is set to a base64 encoded JSON string (having the structure described above) then the values contained in the JSON data are merged into the database.
-Setting this variable is optional.
+Setting this variable is optional and should only be done during development.

 This repo also contains a small Python script `addr2b64.py` which allows to generate a compacted and base64 encoded version of a JSON address book.
 The output of this script can be used to set the `MN_ADDR_BOOK` environment variable.
 When set through a kubernetes secret the script output has to be base64 encoded a second time.